Habitat and Communities: Wave, Tidal, and Offshore Wind Energy

 The WaveDragon, an “overtopping” technology used in Wales (not currently proposed for any West Coast sites)

 The WindFloat floating turbine, currently proposed for Principle Power’s project near Tillamook.
 Each WindFloat turbine is capable of producing 5 mW, as compared to 2.5 mW for terrestrial wind turbines.

-- Database of active and defunct hydrokinetic projects (updated August 23, 2010)
+- Council database of active and defunct hydrokinetic projects (updated January 29, 2013)

 - NOAA Technical Memorandum (2008) on “Ecological Effects of Wave Energy in the Pacific Northwest” (Boehlert, McMurray, and Tortorici, editors); proceedings a workshop held at the Hatfield Marine Science Center in Newport, Oregon

 - Ecological Effects of Wave Energy Development in the Pacific Northwest (a 2007 workshop held at the Hatfield Marine Science Center in Newport, Oregon)